Order Photinia and Laurel Screening trees for all-year privacy!

 History of Photinia

-Photinia Hedge Plants
+Photinia Hedging Plants

-Photinia ‘Red Robin’ when grown into a mature hedge is very tough and will tolerate any amount of football, tennis or cricket activities.
-As it is totally bereft of prickles it will not cause injury where children are concerned.
+With shiny leaves that flush bright red in spring, Photinia can be planted in a row to form a tight evergreen hedge up to 4-4.5m tall.
+For a dense and formal look, we recommend pruning them twice a year, hedge-cutters can also be used to obtain an almost solid wall of leaf!
+When grown into a mature hedge, Photinia is very tough and will tolerate any amount of football, tennis or cricket activities.
+As it is totally bereft of prickles it will not cause injury where children are concerned either.

 Further reading: